 Bamboo Christmas Stars Project

-Collaboration with the help of Bali Street Kids Project and our lovely german (and one dutch) business students from Udayana University to help our new family from Singaraja.
+Collaboration with the help of Bali Street Kids Project and German (and one Dutch) business students from Udayana University to help a special needs family from Singaraja.

 I was recently requested to assist in developing an ”Eco-Project” by a group of German International students attending Udayana University in Denpasar.
 As part of their school curriculum (business students in this case), they were required to assist a community organisation to fund-raise (from my understanding) through making sales on/with an “ecological product”.

-Following our discussions, we agreed to work together to make an “eco-product” (bamboo stars) which would provide some short-term employment for the father of a family planning to come to Denpasar to find school/therapy for their Autistic child who I was first connected with through our neighbour, Bali Street Kids Project’s founder Putu (with whom I have an ongoing relationship).
-Kadek (their child) had been excluded from school in their hometown (Singaraja) and Putu (founder of Bali Street Kids) wanted to help them find a solution for Kadek’s schooling and to help support the family to resettle in Denpasar.
-She did this by having the family stay at the orphanage while they searched for schooling/therapy for Kadek and employment.
+Following our discussions, we agreed to work together to make an “eco-product” (bamboo stars) which would provide some short-term employment for the father of a family planning to come to Denpasar to find school/therapy for Kadek, their Autistic/ADHD child, who I was first connected with through our neighbour, Bali Street Kids Project’s founder Putu (who has helped us so much during our construction project).
+Kadek had been excluded from school in their hometown (Singaraja) and Putu (founder of Bali Street Kids) wanted to help them find a solution for Kadek’s schooling and to help support the family to resettle in Denpasar.
+She did this by having the family stay at the orphanage while they searched for schooling/therapy for Kadek and employment for his parents.

-The students said their could help sell a product being made from bamboo or an eco-substance, and after some discussion we decided on the bamboo stars (which one of the Bali Street Kids from Sumba had made a sample of one afternoon earlier on during our construction from the bamboo trash-pile.
+The students said their could help sell a product being made from bamboo or an eco-substance, and after some discussion we decided on the bamboo stars (which Johannes, one of the Bali Street Kids from Sumba, had made one afternoon earlier on during our construction from the bamboo trash-pile.
 (Amazing right).
 So this little idea was born and the students are paying the bapak per star he is making (the other 50% is going into a fund to pay for therapy for Kadek) from sales to their fellow students.
-Hopefully more sales will follow and along with 3 Community Day workshops being held in November (10, 17, 24) … We hope to raise enough money for the family to resettle and find suitable schooling for Kadek.

-Kadek is a non-conformist 😋 and is currently taking medication to slow him down a bit.
-His parents took him off medication totally after they first joined us at the bamboo house and I saw a free spirit unleashed… I like his style: He has dancing eyes; Loves power tools; Enjoys playing catch with coffee sachets, and getting me to shoot the bow and arrow at our target across the gangway (street).
-His laugh is infectious and his avid kidding and ‘annoyances’ keep me perpetually on my toes.
+Kadek is a non-conformist 😋 and was being given medication to slow him down a bit.
+His parents took him off medication totally after they first joined us at the bamboo house and I saw a free spirit unleashed: He has dancing eyes; Love of power tools; Enjoyment at playing catch with coffee sachets and getting me to shoot at our cardboard target across the gangway (street) with a bow and arrow… His laugh is infectious and his avid kidding and ‘annoyances’ kept me perpetually on my toes.

 A balinese friend visited in the first few days from when he and his father joined us at the bamboo house who could read Kadek’s aura and energy.
 Kadeks father confirmed everything said by him – from a traumatic occurance to the mother during pregnancy to Kadek talking to spirits (people not in physical form), to an incomplete balinese ritual for the umbilical cord after birth.

-I got heavily criticised and next day Kadek was back on medication… which I found unfortunate as he did actaully learn from that experience and really it was a “controlled accident” in my view… I could feel something was going to happen and felt a surreal objectiveness and time seemed to slow down as he reached and took the tool from my hand, (after warning him “Awas!” several times as he was watching me use the tool).
-I didn’t react or snatch back the tool which could have resulted in far more harm occuring… and I just continued being present with him and talking through the experience with him.
+I got heavily criticised and the next day Kadek was back on medication… which I found unfortunate as he did actaully learn from that experience and really it was a “controlled accident” in my view… I could feel something was going to happen at the time and felt a surreal slowing down of time as he reached and took the tool from my hand, (after warning him “Awas!” several times as he was watching me use the tool).
+I didn’t react or snatch back the tool which could have resulted in more harm occuring… and I just continued being present with him and talking through the experience with him.
 There was no blood just scratches and a slight bruise from his headset being caught in the rotor of the sanding disc.